phtcloud-dev/100000CMS-POC/README.md

 # 100000CMS-POC
 write url in url.txt and run 100000CMS-POC.py to check
+For CVE ID